amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

    proselint text.md

 Running this command prints a list of suggestions to stdout, one per line.
-Each suggestion has the form:
+The GNU Error Message Formatting standard :cite:`stallman2016gnu` provides the base format for displaying these suggestions.
+Like many other linters, we specify further that the source of the error (the ``check_name``) be included separately from the message describing the error.
+Because this form is used by many linters, we call this the Standard Linting Format (``slf``).
+Each ``slf`` formatted suggestion has the form:

 .. code-block:: bash